Lost-Outpost/sovngarde/GAMEPLAY.md

 - [Midwood Isle](https://www.nexusmods.com/skyrimspecialedition/mods/28120) - Travel to Midwood Isle, a small island home to the Sonmer, filled with quests and adventures

-  > :video_game: Upon completing "The Way of the Voice", a courier will deliver a letter to you the next time you travel to an appropriate location
+  > :video_game: To begin, upon completing "The Way of the Voice", a courier will deliver a letter to you the next time you travel to an appropriate location

   > :video_game: Alternatively, if you do not wish to wait for the courier, you can head straight to the Frozen Hearth in Winterhold to start the main quest